How to Use Instagram Marketing for Etsy Stores

 Instagram has never been much for words, so use the little space you have to make your personality known.
 Be genuine, succinct and real, using an emoji or two along the way to help build an emotional connection with your account visitors.

 Lastly, add a shortened link that leads back to your website.
-Even better, if you have some sort of free gift—be it a coupon, e-book or helpful template—waiting for them when they arrive, you’ll not only be driving traffic, but will build a bit of PR clout with soon-to-be customers in the process.
+Even better, if you have some sort of free gift waiting for them when they arrive.
+It could be a coupon, e-book or helpful template.
+You’ll not only be driving traffic, you’ll also build a bit of PR clout with soon-to-be customers in the process.

 2) Experiment to Find Out What Your Audience Wants